 So what can YOU as a smaller business owner do to take advantage of the downward cycle of the economy?

 1. Provide Deals, Make Deals, and Get Deals.

-This is a time when everyone is examining their books and looking for new ways to save money, so there is no better time to bring in new customers by offering excellent products and services at competitive prices.
+The new economy is a time when everyone is examining their books and looking for new ways to save money, so there is no better time to bring in new customers by offering excellent products and services at competitive prices.
 I know some business owners are bartering again (e.g., “I’ll build your website if you’ll do my bookkeeping for 6 months,” or “I’ll promote your business to my customers, if you’ll do the same for me.”).
 When dealing with vendors yourself, negotiate more than you have in the past.
 Because everyone is eager for business, don’t be reluctant to ask what someone can give you for their business.
 Additionally, this is an excellent time to form joint ventures by pooling resources with strategic partners.

 2. Strengthen the Bond with Your Existing Customers.

 Appreciate your customers for what they are, the lifeblood of your company.
 This is the time to reward them for their patronage by offering them excellent value for their money.
 Reach out to them, and find out what they need.
 Give them the equivalent of a frequent buyer program for their continued business.
 Offer them incentives, discounts, payment plans, and rewards on their purchases and referral fees for referring you business.
 One office supply store gives $25 off for buying $75 or more AND doesn’t charge shipping if you spend more than $50.
 Have fun and be creative.